AlbertoCuadra/algo_trading_weighted_strategy/README.md

 * Supertrend
 * MA crossover

 Moreover, the algo includes STOP losses criteria and a taking profit strategy.
 The algo must be optimized for the desired asset to achieves its full potential.
-The 1H and 4H dataframe give good results.
+The 4H dataframe give good results.
 The algo has been tested for several asset (same dataframe, different optimization values).

 The algorithm is based on a combination of well-documented indicators.
 First, the algorithm calculated the weight_strategy, which represents a value from 0 to 5 of the number of strategies that are fulfilled (in case the weight of each strategy is the same).
 To open a position, the value of weight_strategy must be greater than the value of weight_signal, by default 2.
 Modify the indicator parameters for the desired asset and data frame.
 Set stop-loss and take profit criteria.